 In all our weekly sales meetings our Sales Manager Remo repeated the same mantra “This business is simple, all you need to do is to manage your activity – put in the effort, do the work and the results will come”.

 If you are in Sales, I am sure you have heard about this mantra “It is a numbers game”.
 I believe that mantra applies to anything in life.
 Quantity always precedes quality.
-Do more of anything, and overtime your skills will improve, and so will your results.
-I was listening to an audio program once and I learnt a valuable lesson.
+Do more of anything, and over time your skills will improve, and so will your results.
+I was listening to an audio program once and I learned a valuable lesson.
 Success is directly related to your level of Skill, and your skill is directly related to your level of Action.

 Action —–> Skill —-> Success